r-kish/Tweet-Sentiment-Transit-Analysis/README.md

 - Introduction
 - Literature Review
 - Methodology with Sentiment Analysis of Tweets in RStudio
-- Results with Sentiment Analysis of Tweets + Public Transit Performance Analysis in RStudio, and other Visualizations in Tableau
+- Sentiment Analysis of Tweets in RStudio
+- Public Transit Performance Analysis in RStudio
+- Longitudinal Analysis of Tweet Frequency and Tweet Sentiment pre- and post-COVID pandemic
+- Other Visualizations in Tableau